PPL-IIITA/ppl-assignment-jarvis/README.md

 >bash runq2.sh        (in folder q2 for Question 2)<br />

 ##Class Diagrams:
->Class Diagram can be found in respactive folder
+>Class Diagram can be found in respactive folder of question

 ##Documentation :
 >Documentation of each question can be found in the respective folder of the question